OpenMoonRay/openmoonray-docs/docs/user-reference/tools/moonray.md

 ```

 You can run the moonray process attached to the physical cores by using 2 different CPU affinity control options.
 "-socketAffinity" is used for physical socket-based CPU-affinity control. and "-cpuAffinity" is used for physical core-based CPU-affinity control.
-We can get the same control of "-socketAffinity" option by "-cpuAffinity" if you consider carefully which core# belongs to which socket.
-However, this is not user-friendly, so we provide "-socketAffinity" option for simplifying the socket-based CPU affinity control.
+We can get the same control of "-socketAffinity" option using "-cpuAffinity" if you carefully consider which core# belongs to which socket.
+However, this is not as user-friendly, so we provide a "-socketAffinity" option for simplifying the socket-based CPU affinity control.
-Both option uses id-def-string as an argument.
-The same format of id-def-strings are used for both of options but the meaning is different. id-def-strings for "-socketAffinity" indicates physical socket-id and id-def-strings for "-cpuAffinity" indicates physical core-id.
+Both options use id-def-string as an argument.
+The same id-def-string format is used for both of options but the meaning is different.
+The id-def-string for "-socketAffinity" indicates physical socket-id and the id-def-string for "-cpuAffinity" indicates physical core-id.

 Format of id-def-string for "-socketAffinity" and "-cpuAffinity" option
 1. list of ids : separator is ‘,’(comma) without space.